tedconn/webruntime-wiki/Lightning-Web-Runtime.md

 ### Timeline

-LWR is currently an official open source project.
+- LWR is currently an official open source project.
 It is used by the Lightning Tooling team in their [LWC Local Development](https://developer.salesforce.com/blogs/2019/10/announcing-lwc-local-development-beta.html) project (Beta).

-Communities is releasing a new LWR app in the form of a new Build-Your-Own Community.
+- Communities is releasing a new LWR app in the form of a new Build-Your-Own Community.
 This community is customer pilot in 222 and is expected to go GA in 226.
+- We plan to announce LWR at TrailheadDX '20.

 ### Development Experience